Analysts working at the IDEA Center will:

 Business Development Manager:

+Did you recently graduate from Notre Dame or are you about to?
+Then this position might be for you.
 The Business Development Manager is responsible for shepherding multiple early-stage technologies from post-ideation to the market as new startups.
 As part of this, they are to implement the IDEA Center’s startup roadmap and prioritize commercialization milestones.
 These milestones may include: recruiting professional management and board members, securing initial investment, and directing product development.

 Business Development Managers may also be expected to step aside if one of the startups they are managing requires more experienced professional management.